Gad Rausing: Career

 Rausing studied chemistry at the University of Lund and began his career as the head of the research laboratory at Åkerlund & Rausing, his father's company, where he was in charge of the team developing suitable materials for the newly invented tetrahedron package.
 The tetrahedron subsequently became the central product of Tetra Pak, which was founded in 1951 as a subsidiary to Åkerlund & Rausing.

 Rausing joined Tetra Pak as deputy managing director in 1954.
 Over the years, the company evolved from a small family business with six full-time employees in 1954 into a multinational corporation with over 20,000 employees (2011), a development much of which has been credited to the leadership of Rausing and his brother throughout the 1960s and 1970s.
 The great success of the business was largely the result of their development of aseptic packaging technology, developed in the 1950s and early 1960s and later called the most important food packaging innovation of the 20th century.

 Rausing had a parallel career as a scholar in prehistoric Scandinavian archaeology and was a reader at the Institute of Archaeology at Lund University.
 Asked how he could uphold a position in senior management of a global corporation and do archaeological research at the same time, he stated "a fair number of left-over hours in airports and planes" as his key to finding the time.

 Patronage

 Rausing's passion for the humanities led to his frequent sponsorship of various research projects, among others the excavation of the 10th Century Viking trading town of Birka outside Stockholm.
 Rausing's foundation, The Birgit and Gad Rausing Foundation, awards grants to research within the humanities and supports several important institutions, among others Lund and Oxford universities.

 In 2002, the Gad Rausing Prize for Outstanding Humanistic Research was instituted by Rausing's three children in memory of their father at the Royal Swedish Academy of Letters, History and Antiquities, where Gad Rausing was a member during his lifetime.
 Rausing became Doctor Honoris Causa at the Royal Institute of Technology in Stockholm in 1983.

 In 2024, the University of Oxford established the Gad Rausing Associate Professorship of Viking Age Archaeology, funded by a gift from Gad's daughter, Kirsten.
-Dr Jane Kershaw was named the inaugural post-holder.
+Jane Kershaw was named the inaugural post-holder.